A successful real estate agent who has been in the business 18 years runs up to me and says:

 But what will they find?

-- Will, what they find elevate your trust and authority?
+- Will it elevate your trust and authority?

-- Will, what they find get them to know, like and trust you?
+- Will it get them to know, like and trust you?

-- Will, what they find convince them to believe that you’re the one to help them?
+- Will it convince them that you’re the one to help them?

-Or will it they their business somewhere else?
+Or will it t convince them they should take their business somewhere else?

 Many old-school business professionals are stuck in quicksand and slowing dying because they won’t adapt to change.